AsjadOooO/Zero-attacker/README.md

 - ⚠️ The reason im not working on Zero attacker and not updating  is due to my exams in the college will work on this in summer vacation

-- 📣 Website is launching soon https://zerooffenssecurity.cloud/
+- 📣 Website is launching soon https://zerooffenssecurity.cloud/ (beta launching on 15 november)

 - When the tool is getting updated?
 Really soon.
 Working on everything